Complexity guarantees and polling strategies for Riemannian direct-search methods: Direct-search experiments

 The data profile of solver $s$ is the cumulative distribution function

 counting the proportion of problems solved by solver $s$ for a given budget $\alpha$.
-Higher curves corresponds to more efficient solvers.
-The proxy $f_p^*$ is obtained by taking the best value between all solvers after running out of the budget $N(m+1)$.
+Higher curves correspond to more efficient solvers.
+The proxy $f_p^*$ is obtained by taking the best value between all solvers after running out of the budget.
+We plot all data profiles in Section~\ref{ssec:num:obs} with tolerance $\tau = 10^{-2}$, but our observations extend to other tolerances.

 Our experiments use the exponential map as a retraction.
 All manifolds were implemented with or re-used existing implementations from the \texttt{pymanopt}~\cite{JTownsend_NKoep_SWeichwald_2016} library in \texttt{Python3}.
 The experiments were run on a computer with the configuration: Debian GNU/Linux 13, Intel(R) Core(TM) i7-1265U 10 cores 4.8 GHz, 32 GB RAM.
-Performing the direct-searches on the $100$ instances of our problems took approximately three hours.
+Running all methods on the $100$ instances of our problems took approximately three hours.
+For the manifold $\Mlinear$ (resp. $\Msphere$), computing an intrinsic PSS took $0.03m s$ (resp. $0.1 ms$) on average while the computation of its projected counterpart required $0.2ms$ (resp. $1 ms$) on average.
+Although these values are implementation-dependent, they illustrate that the difference between the calculations is minimal, and justify further that we present profiles using the number of function evaluations as the budget.